Shipton, North Yorkshire: History

 The village public house was once known as The Bay Horse, and was originally built in 1730.
 It became The Dawnay Arms in Payan's lifetime and shows the family coat of arms over the door.
 It is a Grade II Listed building.

 Land to the north of the village was used as an airfield (RAF Shipton) during the First World War.
 In the Second World War it was the base of a crashed aircraft recovery unit and then the site was used between 1953 and 1993 as a location for a government command and control bunker.

+On the west side of the village lies the now abandoned Beningbrough railway station which opened in 1841 by the Great North of England Railway on the now East Coast Main Line first known as Shipton until 1898 it closed to passengers in 1958, and then to all traffic in 1965.

 Governance

-The village lies within the Thirsk and Malton Parliamentary constituency.
-It also lies within the Shipton ward of Hambleton District Council and the Stillington electoral division of North Yorkshire County Council.
-This ward had a population at the 2011 Census of 2,672.
+The village lies within the Wetherby & Easingwold Constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Police

 Shipton falls within the North Yorkshire Police area.